 • We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole.
 The group financial statements are prepared on a consolidated basis, and the audit team carries out an audit over the consolidated group balances in support of the group audit opinion.

 Key audit matters

-- Valuation of investment and development properties (group) - Taxation (group)
+- Valuation of investment and development properties (group). - Taxation (group). - Valuation of investments in subsidiaries (company).

 Materiality